BenjaminL15/ScoutDatabase/README.md

         6. Depending on your system, a large notepad will appear wth several lines of writing that we commented out by **;**.
 We want to press **CTRL + F** and type **"extension=sqlite3**.
 Press **Find Next** and it will direct us to the specific line of code.
 Once we have found it, remove the **;** from the line.
 Save the configuration and exit the notepad.
         ![SQLite3](screenshots/sqlite.png)
         7. After these steps are completed, you will have access to the website and the features that are offered within the website!
+        **INSTALLATION FOR macOS SYSTEMS**
+    1. Install homebrew, this should only be one command within the terminal, however, for more information you can find on their website **[Homebrew](https://brew.sh/)**.
+        - ` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" `
+    2. After installing homebrew, open the terminal and enter the following command:
+        - `brew install php`
+    3. Once installed (it might take a few minutes), you will be able to follow the next steps to opening the website in [Usage](#usage)!

 ## USAGE
 1. When opening the project, find the **home.php** file and right click on the focused file.
 Tabs should be displayed, look for **PHP Serve: Serve Project**.
 This will allow you to open the project and view the website through your local host!
 ![OpenPHP](screenshots/home.png)